MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-classic-account-to-arm.md

 Only the account owner, who performed the connect action, is automatically assigned as the owner on the connected account.
 When [Azure policies][/azure/governance/policy/overview] are enforced, they override the settings on the account.

-If users are not added through Azure RBAC to the account after 30 days, they will lose access through API as well as the [Azure AI Video Indexer website](https://www.videoindexer.ai/).
+If users aren't added through Azure RBAC to the account after 30 days, they'll lose access through API as well as the [Azure AI Video Indexer website](https://www.videoindexer.ai/).
 After the transition state ends, users will only be able to generate a valid access token through ARM, making Azure RBAC the exclusive way to manage role-based access control on the account.

 > [!NOTE]